 ...
 Among the many departments of research, there is one which is of the greatest significance for the comfort and existence of Mankind, and this is the transmission of electrical power.

-We have many a monument of past ages exemplifying the greatness of nations, the power of Mankind, the love of art and religious devotion, but the monument at Niagara Falls has something of its own, worthy of our scientific age, a true monument of enlightenment and peace.
-It signifies the subjugation of natural forces to the service of Man, the discontinuance of barbarous methods and the relieving of millions from want and suffering, for energy is our mainstay and the primary source of our many-sided accomplishments, accomplishments that will someday colonize the Galaxy.
+Electrical power signifies the subjugation of natural forces to the service of Man, the discontinuance of barbarous methods and the relieving of millions from want and suffering, for energy is our mainstay and the primary source of our many-sided accomplishments, accomplishments that will someday colonize the Galaxy.